ACCESS-NRI/procedures-and-practices/docs/technical/reproducibility_and_performance_testing_organisation.md

 -   Threat injection into software affecting users
 -   Disruption to activities and wasted time and energy assessing damage
 -   Reputational damage
--   Disruption/deletion of material at NCI
+-   Disruption/deletion of material at HPC
--   Compromise of NCI accounts
+-   Compromise of HPC accounts

 ## Threat Identification